jungihong10/mobile_robotiks/README.md

 # mobile_robotiks
+Mobile Robots Praktikum from Eberhard Karls Universitat Tübingen, Germany | 2024.10- 2025.02

-Learn how to program a two-wheeled robot to drive from point A to point B. To do this, you will use C++ and ROS 2.
+Learn how to program a two-wheeled robot to drive from point A to point B. To do this, we use C++ and ROS 2.

+**Final Programmed Robot with Obstacle Avoidance using Potential Field Method/A* Path Planning**

 ![Final Programmed Robot with Obstacle Avoidance using Potential Field Method/A* Path Planning](assets/output.gif)